Unboxed-Software/solana-course/content/token-program.md

 }
 ```

-### 3. Create Token Account
+### 3. Create an Associated Token Account

-Now that we've created the mint, lets create a new Token Account, specifying the `user` as the `owner`.
+Now that we've created the mint, let's create a new Token Account, specifying the `user` as the `owner`.

 The `createAccount` function creates a new Token Account with the option to specify the address of the Token Account.
 Recall that if no address is provided, `createAccount` will default to using the associated token account derived using the `mint` and `owner`.

 Alternatively, the function `createAssociatedTokenAccount` will also create an associated token account with the same address derived from the `mint` and `owner` public keys.

-For our demo we’ll use the`getOrCreateAssociatedTokenAccount` function to create our token account.
+For our demo, we’ll use the`getOrCreateAssociatedTokenAccount` function to create our token account.
 This function gets the address of a Token Account if it already exists.
 If it doesn't, it will create a new Associated Token Account at the appropriate address.

 ```tsx
 async function createTokenAccount(